evantd/resume/questions.md

 ## Questions For You

 I ask what I suspect are some unusual questions about potential positions in order to help decide if the job & I are a good match.
 Here's a sample of the sort of thing you should be prepared for:
 * How big is the software engineering organization?
-How big is the Seattle office?
+* How do you support remote workers?
+* Which cities have offices, and how big are they?
-* How do you support collaboration within & between offices?
+* How do you support collaboration within & between locations?
 * What does the tech stack looks like?
 What are the main values driving those tech choices?
 * What does the build/deploy/provisioning infrastructure look like, and what values drive those processes?
 * What business & technical problems are being solved?
 Who are the primary customers/users/stakeholders?